Faculty Grievances and Appeals

 Fundamentally, a grievance may arise from an allegation of improper implementation of a procedure or process leading to a decision.
 The person(s) or body who perform(s) that procedure or process is (are) the subject(s) of the grievance.
 Thus, a grievant may direct a grievance against the person(s) or body responsible for the decision identified herein.

 The decisions or actions of the Faculty Grievance Committee or an Ad Hoc Hearing Committee may not themselves be grieved.

 Faculty Grievance Committee

-The grievant may consult the President of Faculty Senate for assistance in contacting the Faculty Grievance Committee Chair.
-The Chair should be provided with a written statement setting forth, in detail, the nature of the grievance or appeal and identifying the person(s) or body against whom the grievance or appeal is directed; this document may also include a proposal for resolving the issue.
-A grievance must be filed within thirty (30) calendar days of the occurrence or discovery of the alleged violation but not fewer than five (5) calendar days after the initiation of the informal complaint.
+To pursue the matter beyond a meeting with the Provost, the grievant must notify the Faculty Grievance Committee.
+(The grievant may consult the President of Faculty Senate for assistance in contacting the Faculty Grievance Committee Chair).
+The grievant shall provide the Faculty Grievance Committee Chair with a written statement setting forth in detail the nature of the grievance or appeal and identifying the person(s) or body against whom the grievance or appeal is directed.
+This document may also include a proposal for resolving the issue.
+A grievance must be filed within thirty (30) calendar days of the occurrence or discovery of the alleged violation.

 In considering the grievance or appeal, the Faculty Grievance Committee will take the following steps: